jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-To express it in Circle, a square might be used:
+To express it in Encircle, a square might be used:

 ![](images/1.%20Commands%20Main%20Concepts.008.png)